pip-services/pip-services-docs/content/en/toolkit/recipes/cassandra/_index.md

 **getPageByFilter()**

 This is a private method.
-Thus, we need to create our public version of it and use the filterCondition() method to adapt our FilterParams to Cassandra.
+Thus, we need to create our public version of it and use the filterCondition() method to adapt our FilterParams object to Cassandra.
 The code below shows how to define this method and how to call it from our persistence object:

 {{< tabsection >}}
   {{< include "./__code9_node.md" >}}